rlam13/aws-csa/README.md

   + Uses: RDBMS / OLTP, perform SQL queries, transaction inserts / update / delete is available

 **Aurora**
-Proprietary from AWS  - Postgres and MySQL are supported
+Proprietary from AWS  - Postgres and MySQL are supported with API
 Cloud optimzed 5x improvement over MySQL on RDS, and 3x of Postgres on RDS
 Grows in increments of 10GB, up to 64TB
 Up to 15 replicas.
 (MySQL can have 5), faster replication <10ms replica lag
+  + can be global read replica
 Failover in Aurora is instantaneous - HA native
 Costs ~20% more - but more efficient
+Auto healing capability
 Auto fail-over
 Backup & Recovery
 Isolation & security